Evacuation space principles for kindergartens and schools in the city of Imatra

 Principles for choosing an avoidance mode

 A) Those used by welfare and education services are primarily used. suitable premises with free capacity that can be used quickly.
-In this case, the welfare board decides on the location of the teaching.
+In this case, the welfare board decides on the place where the teaching will be held.
 The welfare director decides on the place to hold the lesson in an emergency situation, if the mayor's decision requires an evacuation or a decision on the object of the evacuation before the next board meeting.

 B) Secondarily, temporary rental premises are acquired in fixed or movable buildings.
 There are different types of portable spaces.
 Mainly, two standardized types of spatial elements are used: the so-called modular or barrack structures, which are the manufacturer's stock products, from which spaces corresponding to the need are modified or so-called pavilion buildings that are designed and manufactured according to the user's needs.
 Both types of space can be equipped according to the user's needs (e.g. water and sewer connections, special class needs).
 In this case, the welfare board approves a needs assessment, in which it makes a presentation on the location of the activity and the amount of space needed.
 The city government decides on the acquisition of premises by renting.